Eating fruits and vegetables is good for you.

 There are a lot of nuances in selecting the right type of juicer.
 And I’ve written a detailed article about it and feel free to read up on it to see which one works well for you.

 The body will absorb nutrients immediately because there’s no pulp.

 Your digestive system does not have to work hard to separate nutrients from the pulp because a juicer does it for you.

-Warning: Don’t rely on juicing as a substitute to a proper meal because it lacks the fiber to fill you up.
+Warning: Don’t rely on juicing as a substitute for a proper meal because it lacks the fiber to fill you up.

-Avoid using lots of fruit because of the absorption issue where sugar goes directly to the blood stream.
-This will cause the blood glucose level spiking leading to diabetes and excess weight.
+Avoid using lots of fruit because of the absorption issue where sugar goes directly to the bloodstream.
+Fruit will cause the blood glucose level spiking leading to diabetes and excess weight.

 Unlike juicing that separates the pulp and juice, blending retains everything as if you’re eating the whole fruit or vegetable.
 But the blending process will break down fiber into a puree like consistency.

 It helps make fruit and vegetables easier to digest.
 The presence of fiber slows down the release of nutrients and helps avoid blood glucose spikes if you happen to make recipes with lots of fruit.